Skip to main content

 Please note:

-• The plenary session is open to IIGCC members, IIGCC network partners, investment industry professionals and relevant service providers only.
+• Virtual attendance of the plenary (13:25 - 17:00) is available to IIGCC members, IIGCC network partners, investment industry professionals and relevant service providers only.

 Location